sahsagar-google/oracle-toolkit/docs/compute-vm-user-guide.md

 ### Toolkit Execution

-Overall, running the toolkit against a GCE VM instance is really no different to running against a BMS physical or virtualized server.
+Overall, running the toolkit against a Google Compute Engine VM instance is really no different to running against a BMS physical or virtualized server.
 Assuming that the required block storage disk details have been properly specified in the required JSON configuration files and using the `--ora-data-mounts` and `--ora-asm-disks`, or are specified as command line arguments using the `--ora-data-mounts-json` and `--ora-asm-disks-json` arguments.

+Also, ensure that the required software media has been properly staged as per the User Guide section [Staging the Oracle installation media](https://github.com/pythian/gto-prv/blob/master/docs/user-guide.md#staging-the-oracle-installation-media).

 While GI and ASM are fully supported, the quickest and easiest start is usually to deploy Free Edition for familiarity with the toolkit and it's operation.
 Then complement with full EE or SE2 installations.